Register to be an Exhibitor

 Get the Most From Your Home Show Experience

-Courtesy of Michelle Brown, DES, Event Manager at NARI Milwaukee
+Courtesy of Michelle Brown, DES, Executive Director of NARI Milwaukee

 Exhibiting in local trade shows is a great opportunity to remain on top of consumer minds.
 There is nothing like a live event to create memorable interactions with event attendees.
 In order to do this, you must be prepared with a plan for the win!

 Consider what the purpose is of your company’s participation in the show.
 This purpose can change from year-to-year and should be revisited.
 Ask yourself the following; Are you actively seeking new clients?
 Building future relationships?
 Having presence for other business’ as a supplier?
 How many leads would you like to gather?
 Whatever goals you make, ensure they are S.M.A.R.T.; Specific, Measurable, Achievable, Relevant, Time oriented.

 2. Attendee outreach begins BEFORE the event

 Technology is incredible, consumers are more educated than ever about your company before they even set foot onto the show floor.
 Consumers often research companies they are interested in by viewing their social media posts, photos and promotions ahead of the event.
 To make your first great impression, it needs to be done before the event begins.
 Try one or both of the following; check if the show offers any additional digital touchpoints or advertising prior to the event to draw more interest to your booth.
 Add to the credibility of your business and increase show traffic by sharing the show’s event on your website and social media pages.
 Many shows have exhibitor toolkits available for you.
 Digital touchpoints are simple actions you can take to increase the amount of warm leads.